BSN to DNP

 Credit hours include 1,000 practice hours; required coursework for advanced practice, leadership, and practice-based inquiry; and the completion of a DNP Project.

-There are two options for BSN nurses to obtain their DNP at Carolina:
+There are two options for BSN-prepared nurses to obtain their DNP at Carolina:

 Health Care Leadership and Administration

-The Health Care Leadership and Leadership program will be offered fully online!
+The Health Care Leadership and Leadership program is offered fully online!